Just like your family doctor, your dentist may work with dental specialists to provide you with the best care possible.Learn more »

 Your dentist may recommend a number of treatment options to replace missing teeth, such as a denture.Learn more »

 Oral medicine specialists diagnose and treat conditions of the mouth and jaws; these include, but are not limited to, oral mucosal diseases, neuromuscular dysfunction, temporomandibular joint (TMJ) pain, and orofacial pain disorders.
 People with complex medical conditions often require oral medicine specialists to manage their dental care.

-Oral pathologists diagnose and treat diseases affecting the oral mucosa; they perform laboratory procedures on oral and maxillofacial tissues to establish a histopathological diagnosis.
-Oral pathologists are central to diagnosing both hard and soft tissue samples biopsied by dentists, surgeons, or physicians.
+Oral pathologists perform laboratory procedures on oral and maxillofacial tissues to establish a histopathological diagnosis.
+Oral pathologists are central to diagnosing both hard and soft tissue samples biopsied by dentists, surgeons or physicians.

-For more information about oral and maxillofacial pathology and oral medicine visit:
+More information about oral and maxillofacial pathology and oral medicine: